GabeScott/standard-works-vault/General Conference/1988 April - To the Single Adult Brethren of the Church.md

 Be thoughtful, loving, helpful, and appreciative of your family as you seek to deepen those eternal relationships.

 In your dating and courting, fully maintain the standards of the Church.
 Be morally clean.
-“Let virtue garnish [your] thoughts unceasingly” (D&C 121:45).
+“Let virtue garnish \[your\] thoughts unceasingly” ([[D&C 121.45|D&C 121:45]]).

-Remember the counsel of Elder Bruce R. McConkie that “the most important single thing that any Latter-day Saint ever does in this world is to marry the right person in the right place by the right authority” (Choose an Eternal Companion, Brigham Young University Speeches of the Year, Provo, 3 May 1966, p.
+Remember the counsel of Elder Bruce R. McConkie that “the most important single thing that any Latter-day Saint ever does in this world is to marry the *right* person in the *right* place by the *right* authority” (*Choose an Eternal Companion,* Brigham Young University Speeches of the Year, Provo, 3 May 1966, p.
 2).

 Understand that temple marriage is essential to your salvation and exaltation.